bagaturchess/Bagatur/Sources/UCITracker/readme.md

 It is designed to be used in order to track down the PVs (best lines) and evaluations of UCI chess engine during random tournaments (self-play).
 All the information is saved as file on the file system and is available latter by the programming API written in java.
-One possible usage of this tool is for realization of artificial intelligence's techniques for machine learning like 'Temporal difference learning' or any other similar methods.
+One possible usage of this tool is for realization of artificial intelligence's techniques for machine learning like <a href="https://en.wikipedia.org/wiki/Temporal_difference_learning">Temporal Difference Learning</a>, or any other similar methods for <a href="https://en.wikipedia.org/wiki/Supervised_learning">Supervised Learning</a>.

 # How to run